morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Walmart - [Walmart has many links to adapters based on the mt7612u chipset](https://www.walmart.com/search/?query=MT7612U)

+Note: The above link will show many adapters.
+Ensure you check to make sure the adapter is based on the mt7612u chipset.

 2022-06-01 - As of this date, the one I would order is shown below.
 Why?
 It shows that it ships with a CD which probably means that it is a single-state adapter.

 [Lomubue M-1200M Wireless Network Card](https://www.walmart.com/ip/Lomubue-M-1200M-Wireless-Network-Card-High-speed-Anti-interference-Driver-free-USB3-0-MT7612U-Dual-Band-WiFi-Transceiver-for-Router/731709450?athbdg=L1400)